 WHAT WE DO

-We support teachers by offering the Making Sense Professional Development courses.
-These innovative courses for elementary teachers are designed to improve teacher practice in order to enhance student learning.
-A team of course developers from across Iowa collaborated on content and shared their pedagogical expertise to create these high-quality, research-based professional development courses that enhance math instruction in the elementary classroom.
+We support teachers by offering the Making Sense Professional Development courses and the Teaching Math to Struggling Learners courses.
+These innovative courses for both general and special education elementary teachers are designed to improve teacher practice in order to enhance student learning.
+A team of course developers from across Iowa collaborated on content and shared their pedagogical expertise to create these high-quality, research-based professional development courses that enhance math instruction in both general and special education elementary classrooms.

 WHY WE DO IT